-Leaders model a team approach by acknowledging, encouraging and appreciating efforts, contributions and expertise, while instilling a 'safe-tochallenge' culture.
+Leaders model a team approach by acknowledging, encouraging and appreciating efforts, contributions and expertise, while instilling a culture in which it is safe to challenge.
 They listen to others and respect different perspectives.
 They recognise that people are often best placed to identify their own outcomes and encourage staff to support this approach.

-Leaders recognise the importance of sharing ideas in a relaxed and supportive environment and work hard to tackle inequalities, encouraging equality of opportunity both among the staff and people living in the service.
+Leaders recognise the importance of sharing ideas in a relaxed and supportive environment and work hard to tackle inequalities, encouraging equality of opportunity both among the staff and people using the service.
 They use successes to act as a catalyst to implement further improvements in the quality and outcomes for individuals.